-As the founder of Wild Ramp Publishing, I’ve helped create a home for voices that are quirky, curious, and unapologetically joyful—particularly disabled storytellers.
-From zine microgrants to series like Act Your Age, I build platforms for people to tell their stories on their own terms: whether that means geeking out over fandom, exploring late-life or nontraditional creative paths, or giving new life to overlooked narratives.
+As the founder of Wild Ramp Publishing, I’ve helped create a home for voices that are quirky, curious, and unapologetically joyful.
+From zine microgrants to series like Act Your Age: Fandom at 35+ and Beyond, I nurture spaces for people to tell their stories on their own terms: whether that means geeking out over fandom, exploring late-life or nontraditional creative paths, or giving new life to overlooked narratives.

 I’ve held significant fellowships and leadership roles, including as a 2024 Emerge Fellow at the Longmore Institute on Disability; a 2020 Leadership Institute Fellow with Disability Lead; a member of the 2021 Borealis Philanthropy Disability Inclusion Fund Grantmaking Committee; and a member of the Fulbright Specialist Roster from 2023–2026.
 I was also named one of Crain’s Chicago Business’s “Notable Black Leaders” for 2024.